About the Author of the Blogsite, Not the Author of the Bible::

 2 Samuel 13:1-39 The Book of 2 Samuel [in Smaller Chunks]

-It [happened] after this, David’s son, Absalom, had a [pretty] sister whose name was Tamar & Ammon [David’s other] son loved her.
-Ammon was so [distressed,] that he [was lovesick] for his sister, Tamar, for she was [an innocent maiden].
+It [happened] after this, that David’s son, Absalom, had a [pretty] sister, whose name was Tamar & Ammon, [David’s other] son, loved her.
+And Ammon was so [distressed,] that he [was lovesick] for his sister, Tamar, for she was [an innocent maiden.]

-Ammon thought it [would be difficult] for him to do anything to her.
-Ammon had a friend [named] Jonadab, the son of Shimeah, David’s [older] brother.
-Jonadab was a very [clever & crafty] man.
+And Ammon thought it [would be difficult] for him to do anything to her.
+Ammon had a friend [named] Jonadab, the son of Shimeah, David’s brother.
+And Jonadab was a very [clever & crafty] man.

-[Jonadab asked Ammon,] Why are you, [the king’s son becoming thinner] day [after] day?
+[Jonadab asked Ammon,] Why are you, the king’s son, [becoming thinner] day [after] day?
 Won’t you tell me?
-Ammon said to him, I love Tamar, my brother, Absalom’s sister.
+And Ammon said to him, I love Tamar, my brother, Absalom’s sister.

 So, Ammon lay down & made himself sick & when the king [came] to see him, Ammon said to king [David,] I pray [that] you let Tamar, my sister, come & make me a couple of cakes in my sight, [so] I may eat it [from] her hand.